Jemoka/blag/content/posts/KBhaibridge_course_website.md

 -   Tools we use: [AIBridge Packages and Tools]({{< relref "KBhaibridge_packages.md" >}})
 -   Cleaned Wine Dataset (try cleaning it yourself before using!): [Google Drive](https://drive.google.com/file/d/1K54C6QOZ2xlGJls59RRCLXr4OOa-8D1l/view?usp=sharing)

+Can you train a logistic regression model to predict wine type on only red wine?
+Only white wine?
+Does it (hopefully it does) perform worse than training with both types of wine.